fmicompbio/Rbowtie/README.md

 We recommend to use the `QuasR` package instead of using `Rbowtie` directly.

 ### Source code
-The source code for bowtie v1.2.2_p1 was obtained from [https://github.com/BenLangmead/bowtie/archive/v1.2.2_p1.tar.gz](https://github.com/BenLangmead/bowtie/archive/v1.2.2_p1.tar.gz) on March 13, 2019, and patched to include additional changes available on github since the release (up to master branch commit 58c6ac9 from Sep 5, 2018, and additional unmerged pull request #74, commit c7004c790a73cd34a0e5dffcb31d7c184d3e7250).
+The source code for bowtie v1.2.3 was obtained from [https://github.com/BenLangmead/bowtie/archive/v1.2.3.tar.gz](https://github.com/BenLangmead/bowtie/archive/v1.2.3.tar.gz) on December 13, 2019.
 The folders genomes, reads, doc, indexes and scripts were not included into the package to reduce its size.